LilianDK/llm-playground/README.md

 ![alt text](https://github.com/LilianDK/llm-playground/blob/main/README_PICS/AA_Acount.png)

 ## 🎈 Usage <a name="usage"></a>
+The front-end allows you to use the plain playground just like in the respective account to configure and try out prompt engineering.
+Further, there is also a functionality that allows you uploading a PDF file for which the selected page will be summarized.
+Finally, there is also a basic chat functionality to chat with the world knowledge of the llm.

 https://github.com/LilianDK/llm-playground/assets/13328959/95576f84-5bc5-49b1-b9ef-175ede4287ce

+You can find the summarization and chat prompt in the "prompts" folder.

 ## 🚀 Deployment <a name = "deployment"></a>
 Will be added soon when docker container is done.